Your most common questions about stock market volatility and retirement savings

 Can I take a loan from my individual retirement account (IRA)?

-Additionally, you may be able take money out of your account and return it within 60 days as a rollover, and you will not have to pay taxes or penalties on the amount you put back into your IRA.
-You may do this once in a 12-month period for any IRA account.
+There’s one other option: taking what’s called an IRA rollover.
+If you take money out before you reach age 59½ but return it within 60 days as a rollover, you do not have to pay either taxes or penalties on that amount.
+And, you may only do this once in a 12-month period for any IRA account.

 I need some extra income right now.
 Can I take withdrawals from my annuity?